GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/GEOSland_GridComp/GEOScatchCN_GridComp/GEOScatchCNCLM51_GridComp/README_CN51.md

 **C6:** A new custom CLM-to-CN bridging module (section 3.1).

-**C7:** Code changes were made to match Catchment-CN requirements or to be consistent with previous versions of Catchment-CN.
+**C7:** **Code changes were made to match Catchment-CN requirements or to be consistent with previous versions of Catchment-CN.
+These code changes often have a scientific impact**

 **C8:** External files.

-### Table B1: List of modules in the ./CLM51 directory
+**Table B1: List of modules in the ./CLM51 directory** and information on how each module has been modified from its CTSM original (the original files are available in ./CLM51/CTSM\_originals).
+Files that have been modified with changes that have a scientific impact have been marked in bold face.

 | Module | Category |
 |--------|----------|